 Ken Zebrowski gets it.
 He understands that Rockland County is a great place to live, work and raise your children.
 However, he also understands that it is getting more difficult for residents to make ends meet.
 That’s why Ken’s record balances fiscal discipline with protecting our schools and communities.
+That’s why he:

 Ken continues to fight for Rockland’s fair share of State funding to both provide the best education for our children and to keep local property taxes down.
-In this year’s budget, Ken advocated for additional school aid funding; bringing an additional $17 million to Rockland schools.

-Ken doesn’t think elected officials who violate the public’s trust should be able to collect a government pension, which is why he has signed onto legislation that would take away pensions of politicians who have been convicted of corruption charges.
+Ken doesn’t think elected officials who violate the public’s trust should be able to collect a government pension, which is why he signed onto legislation that would take away pensions of politicians who have been convicted of corruption charges.
 He believes in zero tolerance for individuals who use public office to defraud taxpayers and has supported reforms that will do just that.

 Ken has been a vocal advocate for Rockland’s school districts.
 Year in and year out he tirelessly fights for increased funds and is working on changes to the state education funding formula to protect Rockland.
 Superintendents, School Board Members and Parents have an open door to the Assemblyman and have worked with Ken to ensure students get the best possible education.
+During this term, Ken:

 Ken has also been successful in securing grant’s to help Rockland Schools with infrastructure needs and specific funding problems.
 Ken has secured special assistance for school district debt, sports facility and locker room needs and other special projects.

-Assemblyman Zebrowski has fought to create accessible healthcare options for all New Yorkers.
+Ken has fought to create accessible healthcare options for all New Yorkers.
 The rising cost of healthcare is a burden on middle class families and small businesses.

 Ken has worked to ensure health insurance companies are playing by the rules.
-He has introduced legislation, which has passed the Assembly, which would make it illegal for insurance companies to reward their employees based upon the number of claims they deny or policies cancelled.
-This common sense legislation will protect consumers who have been the victim of unfair insurance practices.
+He has introduced legislation, which has passed the Assembly, which would make it illegal for insurance companies to reward their employees based upon the number of claims they deny, or policies cancelled.
+This commonsense legislation will protect consumers who have been the victim of unfair insurance practices.